Booking Policy with Free Cancellation

 If you’re heading to Zanzibar, one of the best places you can visit is Stone Town.
 It’s an absolute must-see for history buffs and travelers who want to learn about Tanzania’s unique culture.

 With most homes built in the 19th century, Stone Town is the world’s oldest functioning Swahili city.
-Over the years, important landmarks have been restored, giving travelers a glimpse into what life was like when Zanzibar was one of the most important Swahili trading towns.
+Over the years, essential landmarks have been restored, giving travelers a glimpse into what life was like when Zanzibar was one of the most important Swahili trading towns.

 10. Go on a remote safari adventure in Selous Game Reserve